gourav-kadyan/Embedded-System/README.md

    - Kiel uVision --> Hex code --> Target Development board(8051/ARM)

-# Built Tools
+# Build Tools

 ## Tools to Create Hex File

-- A Hex file is generated using a tool chain, which consists of a cross compiler, cross linker, and cross assembler.
+- A Hex file is generated using a build tool chain, which consists of a cross compiler, cross linker, and cross assembler.

 ## Responsibilities of Build Tools